 If you'd like to change your own caller ID without some wacky convoluted machine, there are plenty of other ways to do it using software.
 One option is to use Skype, which lets you change your caller ID to any number that you can receive a text at.
 Another option is Voxox, which is similar to Skype, but it will let you change your number to anything you want.
 And then there's Spoofcard, which will let you change your caller ID and record your phone calls.

 "How do you record and broadcast your phone calls?"

 Most people ask this because they want to make calls and record them themselves.
 This is a hard thing to explain, because everyone's equipment and setups are different.

 Probably the easiest way (as of 2016) is to use the online service known as Mixlr.
 Mixlr is software for your computer that broadcasts audio for you and has multiple inputs that work well with Skype or whatever phone software you use.
 I can't tell you how to set this up since I've never done it this way myself, but Mixlr is what people seem to have the most luck with when they're starting out.

 My setup involves a desktop computer, a laptop computer, an external mixer with a microphone, and a bunch of wires and connectors.
 I make the phone calls on my laptop while the desktop does the recording and the broadcasting.
 The laptop acts as a second sound card, which is looped through the mixer.
-It's hard to explain, so I made a video explaining exactly how I do it.
-The video is a few years old now and a few minor things have changed in my studio (such as using Asterisk instead of Skype, and YouTube instead of Mixlr/Sam2), but it's still all basically the same (in 2016) and it will work for you if you have the things you need.
+It's hard to explain, but I've made a few videos over the years detailing my current setups.